Taking out Student Loans for my education became a necessity, one that I don’t regret.

 When I was growing up, my dad would always ask me, what would I do differently for next time?
 I came to better understand his question as, “Now that you have had the experience, would you do anything differently if you had to do it all over again?”

 Now that I have paid off my student loans, I still hear that question from time to time from different people.
 People with different experiences and motives and knowledge are probably looking for the improved version of all that I’ve been through.

 This is a difficult question really because as I look back on the process of getting out of debt, I can’t imagine it happening any other way.
-I can’t fathom an alternate way I would have learned all the I learned which then makes it even more difficult to answer the question.
-What would I do differently?
+I can’t fathom an alternate way I would have learned all the I learned.

 Why I still would have taken out student loans